MasterKuby/SonicFreeFuture/README.md

 any more..?

 Main branch is only for stable releases/builds, then dev branch is for merging feature, bug and enhancement branches into BEFORE merging into main branch.
+But for now, since the game is in its early development stages don't worry about this.